We use cookies to optimize our website & deliver you the best service

 ]

-Yes, donors are allowed to donate plasma while menstruating.
+Yes, donors are allowed to donate plasma at any point in their cycle.

 Is there a list of medications that would make one ineligible for donating?